jhpyle/docassemble/_docs/fields.md

 **docassemble** knows the order of the buttons.

-Each item under `buttons` can either be a [YAML] key-value pair (written in the form of "- key: value"), where the key is the button label that the user sees and the value is what the variable identified in `field` will be set to if the user presses that button.
+Each item under `buttons` can either be a [YAML] key-value pair (written in the form of `- key: value`), where the key is the button label that the user sees and the value is what the variable identified in `field` will be set to if the user presses that button.